Gambling and online casinos in Solomon Islands

 The gambling industry provides the country with stable incomes.

-contributed about $4.5 million in taxes to the budget,
+According to official figures, in 2024, licensed casinos contributed about $4.5 million in taxes to the budget, and the sector provides up to 500 jobs.

-as a promising area for the digital economy.
+The government sees online gambling as a promising area for the digital economy.

-Plans include the creation of the Solomon Islands Gaming Authority,- which will issue international eGaming licenses,
+Plans include the creation of the Solomon Islands Gaming Authority, which would issue international eGaming licenses similar to those of Vanuatu and Curaçao.

 Development potential:- licensing of foreign operators;